-A summer staple for a lot of gardeners, basil is prolific and pretty.
-The bright green leaves can be harvested all summer long for pesto or as an addition to salads and Italian dishes and nobody will be the wiser.
+A summer staple for a lot of gardeners, basil is prolific and pretty — it comes in both green and purple varieties.
+The leaves can be harvested all summer long for pesto or as an addition to salads and Italian dishes and nobody will be the wiser.

 Unlike most summer vegetables, artichokes are a perennial.
 Plant them once and they’ll produce for years.
 The grey-green foliage grows about two feet high and produces many artichokes in a season.

 While I don’t love Swiss chard on my dinner plate, my husband does.
 I do love it for the fact that one seed results in a plant that produces for months.
 It grows about 12″ high and relatively erect.
-It can easily be tucked into small bare spots in your border.
+One of the edibles that can easily be tucked into small bare spots in your border.
 Or grow it in a pot.

 While prolific zucchini plants can tend to overwhelm a small space, a summer squash variety like Patty Pan grows on a more compact plant that makes a great background for annual blossoms like marigolds and petunias.